- Phased careers

 Involvement in education is a core expectation of career grade paediatricians to ensure the new generation of paediatricians are supported to develop the knowledge and skills required for their future roles.

-Paediatricians are expected to contribute not just to the education and training of medical students and junior doctors, but also nurses, midwives and other healthcare professionals.
+Paediatricians are expected to contribute not just to the education and training of medical students and postgraduate doctors in training, but also nurses, midwives and other healthcare professionals.

 Examples of educational roles include: